 How Can You Find the Best Final Expense Coverage?

 We believe a senior citizen should be a smart shopper.
 Insurance companies that sell burial insurance products heavily rely on advertising.
 An older adult can be easily swayed by a celebrity spokesperson or a hard-sell marketing campaign.
 It is essential to ignore the glitter and look behind the curtain.
 You might be paying more for a burial policy that another company will offer for a much lower premium.

 John Hancock is financially sound and can pay any claim an insured will submit.
 It is well-known for integrity and does not need to rely on a hard-sell marketing campaign to promote its product.
 John Hancock is a good burial insurance company.

 A guaranteed acceptance final expense policy is a product that many insurance companies offer.
 Essentially, you’re not required to answer any health condition questions, and John Hancock will not pry into your lifestyle.
 This is something that anyone in their golden years would appreciate.

+Once you start paying premiums, 24 months must pass before a claim can be submitted for payment.
+If you died before that waiting period expires, John Hancock final expense life insurance would return the paid premium with a 10% interest on those premiums paid.

 Medical conditions that could disqualify them for a policy simply are not there.
 Your lifestyle is your own business, and John Hancock has no desire to know about it.

-Once you start paying premiums, 24 months must pass before a claim can be submitted for payment.
-If you died before that waiting period expires, John Hancock would return the paid premium with a 10% interest on those premiums paid.

-We know that there are people who are shy about any policy that requires providing information on medical conditions.
-Someone who is in poor health does not want to share that data, knowing that it might lead to being disqualified or a higher premium.
+We know that there are people who may be shy about any policy that requires providing information on medical conditions.
+Someone in poor health does not want to share that data, knowing that it might lead to being disqualified or a higher premium.

 - The coverage will not decrease.
 You’re not buying a $20,000 policy to see it drop to $15,000 as you get older.